scala/scala3/docs/docs/reference/new-types/union-types-spec.md

 The erased type for `A | B` is the _erased least upper bound_ of the erased types of `A` and `B`.
-Quoting from the documentation of `TypeErasure#erasedLub`, the erased lub is computed as follows:
+Quoting from the documentation of `TypeErasure#erasedLub`, the erased LUB is computed as follows:

-- if both argument are arrays of objects, an array of the erased lub of the element types
+- if both argument are arrays of objects, an array of the erased LUB of the element types
 - if both arguments are arrays of same primitives, an array of this primitive
 - if one argument is array of primitives and the other is array of objects, [`Object`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Object.html)